lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

    <...>
 ~~~~~~

-OCSP clients MUST NOT include a no-cache header in OCSP request
+OCSP clients MUST NOT include a no-cache HTTP header field in OCSP request
 messages, unless the client encounters an expired response which may
 be a result of an intermediate proxy caching stale data.
 In this
 situation, clients SHOULD resend the request specifying that proxies
-should be bypassed by including an appropriate HTTP header in the
+should be bypassed by including an appropriate HTTP header field in the
 request (i.e., Pragma: no-cache or Cache-Control: no-cache).

 ## Caching at Servers